larrytao05/ohmyclaude/README.md

 3. **Claim Extraction**:
    - The main document is processed to extract claims
    - Each claim is compared against the knowledge graph
+   - Some claims that are considered facts are checked using Claude web search to verify for uncertainty

 4. **Analysis & Highlighting**:
    - Claims are categorized as supported, contradicted, or uncertain